 Our planetwalker’s approach may well veer too far to the left of the sustainable living scale, but at the same time, most people nowadays veer way too far to the right.
 Choosing to drive even when walking is perfectly doable and in some cases, the more practical option as well.

-We need us some middle ground here.
+We need to find some middle ground.

 Cars are useful, obviously, particularly if you have to deliver a large shipment of goods, need to get your kid to school on the other end of town or require an emergency visit to the hospital.
 In these instances, by all means, start ‘er up.